NoBrainerORM/nobrainer.io/docs/management.md

 When running tests, it is important to have an easy way to cleanup the database.
 `NoBrainer.purge!` will truncate all the existing tables leaving the index declarations.
 This is much faster compared to the `NoBrainer.drop!` command, which drops the database entirely.

-When running tests, using `NoBrainer.purge!` before each tests is recommended.
-Do not forget to `NoBrainer.update_indexes` before your test suite.
+When running tests, it is recommanded to do the following:

+* Run `NoBrainer.update_indexes` before running all tests.
+* Run `NoBrainer.purge!` before each tests.

 ## Managing Indexes